Arveen10/Pokedex/README.md

 php artisan serve

 The backend API should now be running and accessible at http://127.0.0.1:8000.

+---

-2. Frontend (Next.js App)
+`Frontend` (Next.js App)

-Next, set up the `Next.js` frontend which will consume the API.
+Next, set up the Next.js frontend which will consume the API.

 ## 1. In a new terminal, navigate into the frontend directory